Why Not Try a Worm Composting Bin?

 There are basically two ways to get started worm composting.
 You can build your own worm bin or you can buy one.
 You can make one from just about any shallow rectangular container with a lid.
 There are many articles and videos on how to build your own worm farm.

 Most homemade worm composting bins lack two essential elements however.
 They are not stackable or do not stack tightly enough and they don’t offer an easy way to separate the worms from the finished product.
 If you are an avid do it yourselfer you might want to give this a try although in the end after considering your time and material costs you may find you really didn’t save much money.

 Most people will be happier buying a worm composter designed for that specific purpose.
-These worm farms, like the Can O Worms or the Worm Factory 360 will provide you with the easiest and lowest maintenance.
+Worm farms, like the Worm Factory 360, will provide you with the easiest and lowest maintenance.

 They have proper aeration and drainage.
 They are compact and stackable which allows more red wiggler worms to be kept and increases the amount of compost you can make in a given area.

 They will provide a spigot to draw off worm tea.
 The trays are able to be rotated.
 As the red worms feed they will move up through the trays towards the top, leaving finished worm compost behind in the lower trays.

 Whatever path you choose to take I encourage you to take a serious look at setting up a worm bin and start enjoying the benefits owning a worm composting bin offers both to your plants and to our environment.